RahafAba/lab-report-ai-agent/README.md

 **Step 2** compares each result against its reference range and calculates how far outside normal it falls, assigning a severity level of mild, moderate, or significant.

-**Step 3** generates a plain-language explanation for every result in both English and Arabic, with causes that are appropriate to the severity level.
+**Step 3** generates a plain language explanation for every result in both English and Arabic, with causes that are appropriate to the severity level.
 A mildly elevated result gets a different explanation than a significantly elevated one.

 **Step 4** produces escalation guidance, a follow-up list, a full confidence report, and a mandatory medical disclaimer in both languages.